johnsonjp34/farmchief/README.md

 **IMPORTANT METHODS**

 The BaseIOIOLooper method is where you will do most of your calls to the IOIO board.
+You will OPEN your digital input or output channels here.